Frequently Asked Questions about Optional Practical Training (OPT)

 A: Your job must be related to your current degree program.
 Although you may have received a degree in the past, you cannot use this as a basis for your OPT employment.

-You can review the list of possible employment activities at the weblink below to learn about the kinds of activity related to your degree that USCIS would consider as employment:
+You can review the list of possible employment activities online to learn about the kinds of activity related to your degree that USCIS would consider

 Q. What do I need to do while on OPT?
 Do I have to let you know where I am working?

 A. You are required to report to the ISSS when you start and end employment.
-You can use the webform below to update us.
-Be sure to update your information immediately whenever there is a change:
+You can use the webform to update us.
+Be sure to update your information immediately whenever there is a change.

 Q. I have a job offer but my EAD card has not arrived yet.
 Can I begin work?